Rian1010/Language-Learners-App/README.md

 - Tested if the phone and email contact information worked rightly from the footer by clicking on them
     - Tests worked rightly
 - Tested the responsiveness of the website through a phone and the Chrome DevTools on desktop
+- Tested if any page from the navigation bar can be reached without loging in
+    - Test worked as those pages could not be reached

 ## Environment and Configuration Variables
 #### Local Variables